Tornadoes hit Nebraska as severe storms tear across Midwest

 Multiple tornadoes were reported in Nebraska but the most destructive storm moved from a largely rural area into suburbs northwest of Omaha, a city of 485,000 people.

+The tornado warning was issued in the Omaha area on Friday afternoon just as children were due to be released from school.
+Many schools had students shelter in place until the storm passed.
+Hours later, buses were still transporting students home.

-Nebraska Emergency Management said in a statement to CBS News, "We are currently deploying resources to assess damage from the recent severe weather impacting Lancaster County."
+"We are currently deploying resources to assess damage from the recent severe weather impacting Lancaster County," Nebraska Emergency Management said in a statement to CBS News.

 There have been 13 walk-ins to hospitals and a train derailment near 90th Street and Highway 6, the spokesperson said, with no serious injuries or hazmat incidents reported.